Azure/acr-builder/docs/acb.md

 `stepTimeout` can be used to set the maximum time a step has to execute.
 This property can be overridden by a particular Step's individual `timeout` property in seconds.

-### secrets

-`secrets` defines secrets to decrypt using Azure Key Vault.
-The decrypted value is set as the field specified in `secretEnv` which can be reference in scripts via `secretEnvs`

 ### totalTimeout

 `totalTimeout` can be used to set the maximum time all steps must execute within.